 1. Take time to recharge

-“Self-care is not only essential for the caregiver — it is essential for the well-being of the entire family,” says Niro Feliciano, LCSW, a psychotherapist and anxiety specialist who works with a number of sandwich generation caregivers.
+“Self-care is not only essential for the caregiver — it is essential for the well-being of the entire family,” says Niro Feliciano, a licensed clinical social worker, psychotherapist and anxiety specialist who works with a number of sandwich generation caregivers.
 “You can’t pour from an empty cup.”

 But it feels like the more we hear the term, the less we understand exactly what it means.
 Kristen Roden, 34, is a caregiver based in the Twin Cities who has cared for her husband Adam since he was diagnosed with amyotrophic lateral sclerosis (ALS) in 2015.
 The Rodens are also raising two young children, 8-year-old Eli and 4-year-old Wesley.